ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

         position: left
 {% endcodeblock %}

-Similarly, `_config.page.yml` applies to all Hexo pages and overrides the default theme configurations.
+while keeping a three-column layout in all other pages:

+{% codeblock _config.icarus.yml lang:yaml %}
+widgets:
+    -
+        type: recent_posts
+        position: left
+    -
+        type: categories
+        position: right
+    -
+        type: tags
+        position: right
+{% endcodeblock %}

+### Post/Page Front-matter

-If you wish to override configurations only for a certain post/page, you can put these configurations in the front-matter of that post/page.
+If you wish to override theme configurations only for a certain post/page, you can set them in the front-matter of that post/page.
 For example, you can change the code block highlight theme of a single post by setting it in that post's front-matter like the following: